genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/06_installhooks.md

 ---
 id: installhooks
-sidebar_label: 'Install Hook'
+sidebar_label: 'Install Hooks'
-sidebar_position: 3
+sidebar_position: 6
-title: 'Install Hook'
+title: 'Install hooks'
 ---

 ## Install hook
-Install hooks run as part of genesisInstall.
+Install hooks run as part of `genesisInstall`.
 If you want to run any scripts as part of genesisInstall then add those scripts to the file  *applicationName*_**config/resources/scripts/installHooks**, where *applicationName* is the name of application you are developing.

 The scripts (hooks) you add will only run once, unless their execution fails.
 If you run `genesisInstall`again, previously successful executions of installHook scripts will not be run as part of the install.